-Oh God, summer began yesterday so why is the air and light already changing?
+Oh God, summer began yesterday.
+So why is the air and light already changing?
 Why are golden leaves starting to pop from trees like dinner guests arriving too soon?
 I want to tell them to wait in the car while I fix my hair and make-up.

-Ready or not, Autumn is here.
+Ready or not, autumn is here.
 The light is lessening.
 Days are shorter.
-We survived last winter, enjoyed a resplendent spring, a gorgeous summer but now the year’s starting to pack its bags and reserve a bus ticket home.
+We survived last winter, enjoyed a resplendent spring, a gorgeous summer, but now the year’s starting to pack its bags and reserve a bus ticket home.

 The cooler air— I admit, I’m fickle.
-While I rejoice in the first glorious rays of hot sun, by end of August I’m ready to move on.
+While I rejoice in the first glorious rays of hot sun, by end of August, I’m ready to move on.
 I long for crisp sweater weather and sleeping without ten fans and the A/C cranked to maximum and getting into my car without feeling like I’m on fire.

-The Productivity— I love the “look busy” feel of Fall.
+The Productivity— I love the “look busy” feel of fall.
 It reminds me of that tough seventh grade teacher I had who would enter the classroom and everyone sat up straighter.
 There’s a certain Pavlovian conditioning to the sound of a school bus.
 I want to buy 3-ring binders and #2 pencils and a fresh pack of highlighters.

 The Poignancy— Fall’s beauty has a doomed quality that makes it both magnificent and heart-breaking.
-If Spring is Taylor Swift and Summer’s Katy Perry, then Fall is Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.
+If Spring is sweet Taylor Swift and Summer’s ripe Katie Perry, then Fall is melancholy Billy Holiday, deeper and wiser, a perfect backdrop to those end-of-warm-weather blues.

 I guess I’m in the fall of my own life.
-In my late fifties, I’m no longer spring or summer, but not quite winter either.
+In my sixties, I’m no longer spring or summer, but not quite winter either (I think).
 I’m not sure how I got here since last week I was on one of those school buses and two days ago I was a young mother and the day after that I watched my kids go off to college.